solomonbaez/NNFS-Framework-/README.md

 ```

 This code trains the model on your dataset for a specified number of epochs, reporting progress every 100 epochs.

+## TODO
+- Adjust convolutions.ConvLayer to utilize NumPy tensor operations in place of naive for loops.
+- Finalize and integrate convolutions module contents into their intended modules (e.g. ConvLayer into the layers module).
+- Create test suite.
+- Register Koios on PyPI.

 ## Contributing